fabricelacharme/KnobControl/README.md

 # KnobControl
-Yest another KnobControl in C#
+Yet another KnobControl in C#

 This code was originally written by Jigar Desai a long time ago as a proof of concept.
 (The original article for this control can be found on C-SharpCorner.com).

 I needed a knob control in C#, with full functionalities for my personal projects and decided to improve it by making its output type a class library and adding as many properties as possible to be a full and flexible control.